Paper plane made out of a dollar bill

 While a Starter 401(k) plan may be a good fit for many employers, they pose several limitations, including:

-• No employer contributions: Employers are not allowed to contribute to employees' Starter 401(k) plans, even if they’d like to.
+• No employer contributions: Employers are not allowed to contribute to Starter 401(k) plans, even if they’d like to.

 • No flexible plan design options: Starter 401(k) plans have a one-size-fits-all approach to retirement benefits.
 They aren't as flexible as standard 401(k)s, which offer elective benefits such as profit sharing, vesting, and expanded eligibility requirements.

-• Employers wanting to avoid compliance testing
+• Employers wanting to avoid annual compliance testing

 • Employers who don’t plan on contributing to their employees’ retirement savings

-If you think a Starter 401(k) could be right for your business, Guideline can help you give your employees a road to retirement.4
+If you think a Starter 401(k) plan could be right for your business, Guideline can help you give your employees a road to retirement.4

 Give your employees a roadmap to retirement

-With Guideline, you can provide an impactful work benefit while minimizing paper work and fees
+With Guideline, you can provide an impactful work benefit while minimizing paperwork and fees.

 Search retirement topics